CodeYourFuture/CYF-PD/content/blocks/learn-about-slack/readme.md

 ---
 title: Learn about Slack
-description: Preparation of the Slack class to ensure you have some knoweldge
+description: Preparation for the Slack class to ensure you have some knowledge
 modules: Fundamentals
 week: "2"
 skills: